gicentre/litvis/documents/tutorials/geoTutorials/geoImporting.md

 - Identify the attribute field you wish to store and associate it with an id.
 - Convert from geoJson to [topoJson](https://github.com/topojson/topojson).
 - Simplify geometry to reduce file size
-- render file with elm-vega
+- render file with elm-vegalite

 _For related tutorials, see Mike Bostock's series [Command-Line Cartography](https://medium.com/@mbostock/command-line-cartography-part-1-897aa8f8ca2c) and Ændrew Rininsland's [Creating topoJSON using D3 v4](https://medium.com/@aendrew/creating-topojson-using-d3-v4-10838d1a9538) and for a thorough more London-centric example, Max Harlow's [Working with geographic data](https://github.com/maxharlow/tutorials/tree/master/working-with-geographical-data) tutorial._